myownelixir/DadaSliceR1.0/README.md

 * Filters out samples that are below 10 sec
 * Extracts and normalises 1 sec samples from randomly generated 10 time points (roll of dice)
 * Saves new samples to the output folder creating automatically new Sample Pack
-* Can save samples into smaller Sample Packs by randomly distributing 15 1 sec files into newly created subfolder based on output value folder via ``` dada_folders(output) ```
+* Can save samples into smaller Sample Packs by randomly distributing 15 1 sec files into newly created subfolders based on output value folder via ``` dada_folders(output) ```

 ## Setup